dr-jam/ECS170/README.md

 *Optional*:  Techniques of Formal Reasoning by Kalish, Montague, and Mar.
 Chapters I-VI freely available online: http://www.philosophy.ucla.edu/people/faculty/tparsons/Logic%20Text/
 *Optional*: Artificial Intelligence for Games, Second Edition by Ian Millington and John Funge: http://ai4g.com/
 *Optional*: Logic in Action Open Course Project.
 Freely available online: http://www.logicinaction.org/

+## UC Davis Code of Academic Conduct

+The UC Davis Code of Academic Conduct (http://sja.ucdavis.edu/files/cac.pdf) will be strictly enforced in this class.
+In particular, plagiarism, academic dishonesty, and cheating will be dealt with severely.
+Any breach of the Code of Academic conduct can result in failing the assignment, failing the course, and displinary action via the Office of Student Support and Judicial Affairs (http://sja.ucdavis.edu/).

 ## Technology in the Classroom Policy